VueGWT/vue-gwt/docs-source/book/introduction/README.md

 This method will be called on each created instance of your Component.
 This is where you should put your initialization logic.
 You can see it as your Component constructor.
-If you try to use a Java Constructor instead, the annotation processor will throw an explicit error.

 ```java
 @Component